HnZGaming/TorchMonitor/manual.md

 - `Bucket`
 - `Authentication Token`

-You do NOT need to restart Torch to change these configs.
+You do NOT need to restart Torch to apply these changes.

-Or, fill the following XML & save as `TorchInfluxDbPlugin.cfg` in your Instance folder:
+If your server is not running, you can save following config as `Instance/TorchInfluxDbPlugin.cfg`:

 ```
 <?xml version="1.0" encoding="utf-8"?>